Project Types in MOCO

 Alternative Invoicing

-MOCO generally keeps the type of invoicing open.
-For example, in a time and material project, the Proposal can also be invoiced – and if necessary, the number of hours on the invoice can be adjusted.
-Thus settled billable items can be set to "Already Invoiced".
-MOCO takes this step when archiving.
+MOCO generally keeps the invoicing method flexible.
+For example, in a time and material project, the proposal can also be invoiced – and if needed, the hours on the invoice can be adjusted.
+Positions already invoiced can be marked as "Already Invoiced".
+MOCO handles this step when archiving.

 Fixed Price / Lump Sum

-A fixed price project is usually invoiced completely at the end for the proposed fixed price – or interim invoices and a final invoice are issued.
-Invoicing notice and revenue forecast for a fixed price project are controlled via the invoicing plan.
+A fixed price project is typically invoiced in full at the end for the proposed fixed price, or interim invoices and a final invoice are issued.
+Invoicing guidance and revenue forecast for a fixed price project are managed through the invoicing plan.

 Create Project